 Both scanning and taking photographs of original artwork creates a useful digital copy, which can be used to reproduce a fine art print.
 It is an important process for artists, to ensure they have a usable, comparable version of their artwork for online and print portfolios, and future print production.
 Digital copies of artwork come in handy for posters and pamphlets at galleries and museums.
 A digital image can also be altered in any way the artist or designer chooses, without damage to the original.

-Used to capture digital images of 2D and 3D artwork, these photographs are generally taken against a white or neutral background, with natural or studio lighting.
+Used to capture digital images of 2D and 3D artwork, these photographs are generally taken against a white or neutral background, with natural or studio lighting, to replicate the effect of a 3D artwork scanner.
 Shadows and reflections must be removed so the digital image is clear and uniform in colour.